Life Insurance for People Living with HIV in 2026

 How HIV Affects Life Insurance

 A person diagnosed as HIV positive carries the human immunodeficiency virus, which compromises the immune system over time and increases health risks.
-Life insurance companies consider these risks during the underwriting process, often categorizing HIV-positive people as high-risk life insurance applicants.
+Life insurance companies consider these risks during the underwriting process, often categorizing people living with HIV as high-risk life insurance applicants.

 HIV life insurance costs more than plans for people with no chronic health conditions.
-Some insurers may also outright deny coverage based on an HIV-positive diagnosis.
+Some insurers may also outright deny coverage based on an diagnosis of HIV positive.

 Underwriting Processes for People With HIV

-The underwriting process in life insurance checks an applicant's risk level to determine whether they're eligible for coverage and how much they'll have to pay in premiums.
+The underwriting process in life insurance for people living with HIV checks an applicant's risk level to determine whether they're eligible for coverage and how much they'll have to pay in premiums.
 The process differs by insurance company, but usually includes an application review, health and medical history review, lifestyle and occupational risk assessment, financial evaluation and life insurance medical exam.

-The underwriting process may involve additional scrutiny for people with HIV.
+The underwriting process may involve additional scrutiny for people living with HIV.
 While the basic steps remain the same, underwriters will pay particular attention to the applicant's HIV status.
-They may request detailed medical records related to the HIV diagnosis, including the date of diagnosis, current CD4 count, which measures white blood cells and viral load, and treatment regimen and medication adherence.
+They may request detailed medical records related to the HIV diagnosis, including the date of diagnosis, current CD4 count, viral load, and treatment regimen and medication adherence.

 Types of Life Insurance for HIV Positive People